2024 Update – The Golden 6 Hour is set October 12, 2024. Registration will open via Ultrasignup on February 13th. Limited to 85 runners.

 I love everything fall.
 The colors, pumpkins, hot soups, warm sweaters, etc. It was brought to my attention that there was a sweet but neglected loop near the top of Blewett Pass that had larches and loads of autumn color.
 A scouting trip mid-October 2019 to the Swauk Forest Discovery Loop confirmed the above – beautiful color and larches abound but down trees and overgrown bushes everywhere.
-I loved the idea of holding an event at Swauk in addition to doing trail work and donating money to Discover Your Northwest who will help update the educational signs along the loop.
 The Cle Elum Ranger Station is excited about the potential of The Golden 6 Hour serving as the steward of the Swauk Forest Discovery Loop for future years.
-Join us for the inaugural year on October 10, 2020!
+Join us on October 12, 2024.

 Course // Aid Station